-Choosing eco-friendly candles help you improve your indoor air quality, protect your health and save the planet.
-With the list above, you can find non-toxic candles that come in a wide range of natural materials like soy, coconut, essential oils, and other natural ingredients.
+Choosing eco-friendly candles helps you improve your indoor air quality, protect your health, and save the planet.
+With the list above, you can find non-toxic candles in a wide range of natural materials like soy, coconut, essential oils, and other natural ingredients.
 You also get your candles in reusable glass containers that help you reduce waste, perfect for your sustainable living journey.

 Many candles are made with paraffin wax.
 Paraffin is a colorless solid that consists of straight-chain hydrocarbons.
 Manufacturers produce them from deodorized petroleum waste and chemically bleach them into the wax.

 They use paraffin wax to make candles and other products like cosmetics, polishes, wax papers, etc.

 Paraffin candles are the most commonly used, come in various scents and colors, and are often affordable.
 However, these candles are not biodegradable and are slightly toxic.

 Studies reveal that paraffin candles can cause air pollution and that prolonged inhalation of paraffin may also lead to health problems like cancer, asthma, and common allergies.

 In this study, researchers compare paraffin candles with vegetable wax candles1.
 They enclose both candles in a constructed chamber to trap and test the gases emitting from the burning candles.
 The paraffin candles released toxic chemicals, while the vegetable wax candles did not.

 There are also scented candles with wicks containing lead, releasing airborne heavy metals that can be toxic when burned.

 Due to lead poisoning, manufacturers stopped using lead in their candles and removed it from the market.
-Fortunately, in 2003, the U.S Consumer Product Safety Commission banned the manufacturing and sale of candles that have lead wicks2.
-However, some candle wicks still have lead in them, which may be prevalent in countries without bans, so do be wary.
+Fortunately, in 2003, the U.S. Consumer Product Safety Commission banned the manufacturing and sale of candles that have lead wicks2.
+However, some candle wicks still have lead, which may be prevalent in countries without bans, so do be wary.